 What would become the influential Poetry magazine was founded in 1912 by Harriet Monroe, who was working as an art critic for the Chicago Tribune.
 The magazine discovered such poets as Gwendolyn Brooks, James Merrill, and John Ashbery.[259]
 T.S.Eliot's first professionally published poem, "The Love Song of J.Alfred Prufrock", was first published by Poetry.
 Contributors have included Ezra Pound, William Butler Yeats, William Carlos Williams, Langston Hughes, and Carl Sandburg, among others.
 The magazine was instrumental in launching the Imagist and Objectivist poetic movements.
 From the 1950s through 1970s, American poetry continued to evolve in Chicago.[260]
 In the 1980s, a modern form of poetry performance began in Chicago, the poetry slam.[261]

-The city has two Major League Baseball (teams: the Chicago Cubs of the National League play in Wrigley Field on the North Side; and the Chicago White Sox of the American League play in Guaranteed Rate Field on the South Side.
+The city has two Major League Baseball (teams: the Chicago Cubs of the National League play in Wrigley Field on the North Side; and the Chicago White Sox of the American League play in Rate Field on the South Side.
 The two teams have faced each other in a World Series only once, in 1906.[262]

 The Cubs are the oldest Major League Baseball team to have never changed their city;[263] they have played in Chicago since 1871.[264]
 They had the dubious honor of having the longest championship drought in American professional sports, failing to win a World Series between 1908 and 2016.
 The White Sox have played on the South Side continuously since 1901.
 They have won three World Series titles (1917, 2005) and six American League pennants, including the first in 1901.